 17 Goals interlinked

-Tobacco is a good example to show the interlinkages between the different goals.
+Tobacco is a good example to show how the different goals are interlinked and that their achievement needs a holistic approach.

 Health as Starting Point